 In May 2014, the Department of Medical Education became the Department of Learning Health Sciences (DLHS).
-We are a basic science department focused on the learning sciences, applied to health, at all levels of scale from individuals up to large scale systems.
+We are a basic science department focused on the sciences that can make learning effective, routine, and scalable, from individuals up to systems that span states and nations.
 DLHS engages colleagues across the entire University of Michigan Health Sciences community, the state, the nation, and the globe.

 The department is organized into three sub-units:

 - The Division of Professional Education, which focuses on learning by individuals and teams of care providers

 - The Clinical Simulation Center, which focuses on learning by individuals and teams in environments with advanced simulation technology that model the real world of clinical practice